Paradoxu/geckosoft-assignment/README.md

 On a new terminal tab run within the root of the project context:
 > docker compose up -d

-On the browser head to [Swagger UI](http://localhost:3000/swagger`) which should be running on the port 3000.
+- On the browser head to [Swagger UI](http://localhost:3000/swagger`) which should be running on the port 3000.
+- On the browser head to [Documentation UI](http://localhost:3000/docs`) which should be running on the port 3000.

 <br />